 FlightPlanner can be purchased as a standalone software application.
 You can use FlightPlanner to make flight plans for your own flight management system, if you don’t want to use our Aviatrix FMS.

-If you’re interested in FlightPlanner only, contact us for a demo version of the software (see the note about our global reseller network below).
+If you’re interested in FlightPlanner only, contact us for a demo version of the software.
 We will send you a download link for the application.
 When installed, we will send you an unlock code that will give you four weeks to assess all of the functionality of the software.
 Note that FlightPlanner comes in three version (Classic, Pro and Ultimate), so you’ll need to let us know which version you’d like to evaluate.
 This document gives more information about FlightPlanner and the differences between the three versions.

 Aviatrix flight management system